QShield: Securing Neural Networks Against Adversarial Attacks using Quantum Circuits: QShield Architecture

-We implemented four hybrid models, each defined by a distinct qubit entanglement pattern, adopting the design of El Maouaki et al.~\cite{el2024advqunn}: (1) no entanglement, (2) linear entanglement, (3) star entanglement, and (4) full entanglement.
+We implement four hybrid models, each characterized by a distinct qubit entanglement pattern, building upon the design principles established by El Maouaki et al.~\citep{el2024advqunn}: (1) no entanglement, (2) linear entanglement, (3) star entanglement, and (4) full entanglement.

-In the following, we first describe the variational single-qubit rotation and entanglement blocks, followed by the mixed noise block, and finally the measurement block.
+In the subsequent sections, we detail the variational single-qubit rotation and entanglement blocks, followed by the formulation of the mixed noise block and the final measurement layer.

-\subsubsection{No Entanglement Structure.}
+\subsubsection{No Entanglement Structure}

-As illustrated in Fig.~\ref{fig:no_entanglement}, the no entanglement structure applies only independent single-qubit operations and deliberately omits any multi-qubit entangling gates.
-In this configuration, no controlled operations (e.g., CNOT gates) are applied, and consequently no quantum correlations are generated between qubits at any stage of the circuit.
+As illustrated in Fig.~\ref{fig:no_entanglement}, the no-entanglement structure applies exclusively independent single-qubit operations, deliberately omitting all multi-qubit entangling gates.
+In this configuration, no controlled operations (e.g., CNOT gates) are executed; consequently, no quantum correlations are generated between qubits at any stage within the circuit.

-In our implementation, the circuit consists of a single variational layer (\(\ell = 1\)), comprising a variational rotation block followed directly by a mixed noise block, without an intermediate entanglement stage.
-Although this model is implemented using qubits and quantum gate primitives, the absence of entanglement implies that it does not exploit a defining resource of quantum computation.
-As such, this configuration serves as a qubit-based, non-entangling baseline and is included primarily for ablation and comparative analysis.
+In our implementation, the circuit comprises a single variational layer (\(\ell = 1\)), which consists of a variational rotation block followed immediately by a mixed noise block, bypassing any intermediate entanglement stage.
+Although this model is constructed using qubits and quantum gate primitives, the complete absence of entanglement implies that it does not leverage this defining resource of quantum computation.
+Therefore, this configuration functions as a qubit-based, non-entangling baseline, included primarily to facilitate ablation studies and comparative analysis.

-At the beginning of the layer, independent parameterized single-qubit rotations are applied to all qubits.
-The rotation block is defined as
+At the onset of the layer, independent parameterized single-qubit rotations are applied across all qubits.
+The rotation block is mathematically defined as